likeTheMachine/words/README.md

-# txt says "READ M"
+# txt says "READ ME"
 a space for contnt, not contxt